J3rryBl4nks/LPEWalkthrough/Walkthrough.md

 <b>You notice the format is exe-service so that we don't immediately lose our shell on service start.</b>

+A note about why this matters:

+When Windows makes a call to start a service, it calls the ServiceMain function and expects a return from this call.
+If you don't specify exe-service, the generated payload won't be able to give you a persistent shell.

 Then we transfer over the service file using our download logic again:

 ````